BioDecodingLab/DenseTissueAnalysis/README.md

 4- 03_Intensity_correction.ijm: Finally, volumetric images exhibit a depth-dependent intensity attenuation along the Z axis, resulting in reduced intensity in deeper planes.
 To correct this effect, image intensities were normalized for each slice and channels using cumulative histograms computed in 16 bits (nBins = 65536), mapping the 10-99.99% intensity range (Ilow = 10, Ihigh = 100).
 Photobleaching was corrected with the Bleach correction plugin with the Histogram matching method.

-## Idealized tissue generation (ver1 tengo que terminarlo)
+## Idealized tissue generation
-For idealized tissue generation first a triangle mesh of the segmented structure is needed.
+To generate idealized tissue, a triangle mesh of the segmented structures is first required.

-For this we used the software MotionTracking (http://motiontracking.mpi-cbg.de) as follows:
+For this purpose we used the software MotionTracking (http://motiontracking.mpi-cbg.de) as follows:

 1- Generate MotionTracking project, need to conect MT to fiji (see instructions in readme), in MT go to

       File > Import > Import Microscopy images > BioFormat ImageJ   and select the segmentation

-      Bile canaliculi: Use the script bc.p3a, this generates Sinusoids
-      Nuclei

 2- Triangle mesh and central lines generation

+      Bile canaliculi:
+      In MT use the script bc.p3a.
+This script generates the triangle mesh and central lines for thin tubular networks such as bile canaliculi.

+      Sinusoids:
+      In MT use the script sinusoids.p3a.
+This script generates the triangle mesh and central lines for tubular networks such as sinusoids.

+      Nuclei:
+      Open PLIDE.EXE and connect it to MT.
+      Run > Connect > in Application write "motiontracking64" > OK

+      In the PLIDE window, run the script nuclei_meshes_from_labeled_images.plk.
+Select the nuclei labels channel and execute the script
+      In the script window:
+      Run > Update File

 3- Idealized tissue generation

+Once triangle mesh are generated, use the script Idelized_Mask.p3a.
+This script generates idealized structures based on the previously generated triangle meshes and reconstructs membranes using these meshes.

 ## Conventional simulation